-Pontiac Montana Models:
+Pontiac Montana Repair and Maintenance

 The intake manifold gasket may develop and external engine oil or coolant leak.
 In some cases, an internal coolant leak may occur causing coolant to mix with the engine oil.
 Our technicians tell us that operating the engine with a coolant/oil mix can result in internal engine damage.
 Replacing the intake manifold gasket should correct these leaks.

 The transmission pressure control solenoid may fail causing erratic shifting.
 Our technicians tell us that partial dis-assembly of the transmission is necessary to replace a failed pressure control solenoid.

 The rear light socket plate may fail causing a brake light or other rear light to stop working.